What is secondary data, and why is it important? Find out in this post.

 We’ll cover the following topics:

-- In a nutshell: What is secondary data?
+- What is secondary data?

 - What’s the difference between primary, secondary, and third-party data?